Christianity in China: National and social change: the war against Japan and the Chinese Civil War (1925–1949)

-Since 1949: The People's Republic
+Since 1949

-The People's Republic of China (PRC) was declared October 1, 1949 by the Chinese Communist Party (CCP) led by Mao Zedong, while the Republic of China led by the Kuomintang maintained its government on the island of Taiwan.
+The People's Republic of China (PRC) was declared October 1, 1949 by the Chinese Communist Party (CCP) led by Chairman Mao Zedong, while the Republic of China led by the Kuomintang maintained its government on Taiwan.
 The historian Daniel Bays comments that it was "not surprising that this new government, like the emperors of several dynasties of the last millennium, evinced an insistence on monitoring religious life and requiring all religions, for example, to register their venues and leadership personnel with a government office."
 Christian missionaries left in what was described by Phyllis Thompson of the China Inland Mission as a "reluctant exodus".

 The Chinese Protestant church entered the communist era having made significant progress toward self-support and self-government.
 While the Chinese Communist Party was hostile to religion in general, it did not seek to systematically destroy religion as long as the religious organizations were willing to submit to the direction of the Chinese state.
 Many Protestants were willing to accept such accommodation and were permitted to continue religious life in China under the name "Three-Self Patriotic Movement".
 Catholics, on the other hand, with their allegiance to the Holy See, could not submit to the Chinese state as their Protestant counterparts did, notwithstanding the willingness of the Vatican to compromise in order to remain on Chinese mainland—the papal nuncio in China did not withdraw to Taiwan like other western diplomats.
 Consequently, the Chinese state organized the Catholic Patriotic Church that operates without connection to the Vatican, and the Catholics who continued to acknowledge the authority of the Pope were subject to persecution.

-From 1966 to 1976 during the Cultural Revolution, the expression of religious life in China was effectively banned, including even the Three-Self Church.
-During the ten-year period the government began to crackdown and persecute all religions.
-This forced the Christians to be secretive and go underground to avoid getting executed by the communist government.
-Religions in China began to recover after the economic reforms of the 1970s.
-In 1979 the government officially restored the Three-Self Church after thirteen years of non-existence, and in 1980 the China Christian Council (CCC) was formed.
+During the Korean War, the United States froze all Chinese assets in the United States and banned the transfer of funds from the United States to within the PRC.
+Among the effects of these policies was cutting off funding for American-affiliated cultural institutions in China, including Christian colleges and religious institutions.
+The PRC responded by nationalizing American-affiliated cultural institutions, including religious ones.

+During the Cultural Revolution, believers were arrested and imprisoned and sometimes tortured for their faith.
+Bibles were destroyed, churches and homes were looted, and Christians were subjected to humiliation.